ArmandPhilippot/coldark/packages/coldark-dircolors/README.md

 - **`coldark00`: Black**
   Used as foreground for sticky other writable directories.
+- **`coldark00`: Dark gray**
+  Used as foreground for ignored files (like `.log`, `.bak` ...).
 - **`coldark05`: White**
-  Used as foreground for missing files, files with setuid or setgid permissions, files with capability, sticky not other writable directories and ignored files (like `.log`, `.bak` ...).
+  Used as foreground for missing files, files with setuid or setgid permissions, files with capability, sticky not other writable directories.
 - **`coldark08`: Cyan**
   Used as foreground for symbolic links, regular files with more than one link, pipes and audio files.
 - **`coldark09`: Yellow**